microsoft/AzureSearch_JFK_Files/frontend/README.md

   npm run build:prod
 ```

- And copy the content generated from the dist folder into your web server.
+ And copy the content generated from the _dist_ folder into your web server.

+ > This process can be easily automated and enclosed on a CD enviroment.